 Much like its cousin, Samoa, American Samoa is certainly worth a wolf whistle, or two.

-The public busses in both American Samoa and Samoa are the wildest and most unique that I’ve ever experienced so far.
-They are painted all sorts of jazzy colours, show up whenever the hell they like and blast out amazing Samoan/reggae hybrid music.
-Something that struck me was that when the bus was full, there was interesting gentlemanly conduct agreed by all parties…
+The public buses in both American Samoa and Samoa are the wildest and most unique that I’ve ever experienced so far.
+They have painted all sorts of jazzy colours, show up whenever the hell they like and blast out amazing Samoan/reggae hybrid music.
+Something that struck me was that when the bus was full, there was interesting gentlemanly conduct agreed upon by all parties…

-In Western countries, if you have half a set of balls (or good manners) on you, you will offer your seat to a lady of any age and stand up for the rest of your trip.
+In Western countries, if you have any good manners on you, you will offer your seat to a lady of any age and stand up for the rest of your trip.
 In the Samoan islands, a lady takes a seat on the lap of the sitting man!
-That might seem a bit weird in the West, imagine that – “take a seat right here, love” on the London Underground, you’d probably get the warm side of a palm.
+That might seem a bit weird in the West, but imagine that – “take a seat right here, love” on the London Underground, you’d probably get the warm side of a palm.

 But this is American Samoa and it works!

 I initially thought that this fascinating custom was only an American Samoan thing, but apparently, it happens in both Samoas – I guess I only witnessed it in American Samoa.

 The usual suspects, such as KFC, McDonald‘s et al were all over the American Samoan islands, and the locals spoke with much more of an American dialect, they also dressed in more high street American brands clothing than their neighbours over the water did.

 I’ve seen a fair share of negative comments regarding the American Samoa travel experience, but I honestly loved it.

 That’s about it for now, as I plan to write a full travel guide on both countries very soon.
 I tried my best to describe to enquiring minds what is the difference between Samoa and American Samoa.
-I hope I did a decent enough job and I welcome any feedback from expats and most importanly locals of both nations with any critiques of my assessment.
+I hope I did a decent enough job and I welcome any feedback from expats and most importantly locals of both nations with any critiques of my assessment.